 What is Satisfactory Academic Progress (SAP)?

 A: Satisfactory Academic Progress (SAP) is the policy that helps ensure that student are moving toward successfully completing the program of study for which they are receiving aid.
-If a student fails to meet the requirements for either the Completed units or semester GPA OR Cumulative GPA that student may be placed on warning or disqualification.
+If a student fails to meet the requirements for either the completed units or cumulative GPA that student may be placed on warning or disqualification.
 Please visit our website at to get the details of our SAP Policies.

 A: There can may be a variety of reasons.
-Some common reasons why a student may not be eligible for aid is because they do not meet the income standards determined by the federals or state, not meeting SAP requirements, additional documents may be pending, and much more.
+Some common reasons why students may not be eligible for aid is because: they do not meet the income standards determined by the federal or state granting agencies they do not meeting SAP requirements; additional documents may be pending, and much more.
 You should check with the Financial Aid Office for further details.
-If you are not eligible for need-based financial aid, many options are still available.
+If you are not eligible for need-based financial aid, options are still available.

 Why do I need to pay the money back?

-A: If you have a balance on your account or were notified that you need to pay money back it may be because you dropped units after receiving your aid, fail to complete courses may require that you pay back some or all of the money received.
+A: If you have a balance on your account or were notified that you need to pay money back it may be because you dropped units after receiving your aid, failling to complete courses may require that you pay back some or all of the money received.
 This is referred to as R2T4

 Can International Students apply for Aid?

-A: International students are not eligible for the US government aid programs (Pell Grant, SEOG Grant, Direct Loans, , and Federal Work-Study).
-However, many there may be scholarship opportunities.
+A: International students are not eligible for the US government and California State aid programs (Pell Grant, SEOG Grant, Direct Loans, Federal Work-Study, Cal Grant, CCPG, SSRG).
+However, there may be scholarship opportunities available.
 Visit the Mission College Scholarship website for further resources.

 How do I apply for a Work Study?

 A: You need to select "I'm interested in work-study" when you complete your FAFSA application.
 You will want to do this well in advance of the academic year because Federal Work-Study is awarded on a first-come, first served basis.
-Once you receive a Federal Work-Study offer for the academic year, you will need to follow up on the internet site jobs.missioncollege.edu to view job opportunities through Work Study.
-If you have additional questions visit the Financial Aid office and/or the work-study advisor as you may need to follow up with additional documentation.
+You will need to follow up on the internet site jobs.missioncollege.edu to view job opportunities through Work Study.
+If you have additional questions visit the Financial Aid Office and/or the work-study advisor as you may need to follow up with additional documentation.